uholeschak/ediabaslib/EdiabasLib/CanAdapterElm/Bluetooth/spp_uart/ReadMe.txt

 - Install BlueLab 4.1 to C:\Programs\BlueLab41
 - In the directory C:\Programs\BlueLab41\tools\bin replace usbspi.dll
 - If you have cyt_8unified_fl_bt3.0_23i_0911261257_encr56_oem_prod.zip (BlueCore4-External Unified 23i firmware for OEMs, 56-bit encryption), replace the firmware in C:\Programs\BlueLab41\firmware\vm\unified\coyote with it
-- For modules woth 4 or 6 Mbit Flash chips, select Project Properties -> Build System -> General -> Firmware -> Compact.
+- For modules with 4 or 6 Mbit flash chips, select Project Properties -> Build System -> General -> Firmware -> Compact.
 - Press F7 to build with IDE and create a makefile
 - Open command promt in source directory and to compile and flash, enter: compile.bat flash
-- After flashing is finished, run PsTool.exe and set correct host interface for bootmode 1:
+- After flashing is finished, run PsTool.exe and set the correct host interface for bootmode 1:
   Bootmode 1: Host interface(PSKEY_HOST_INTERFACE)=VM access to UART Bootmode none: Host interface(PSKEY_HOST_INTERFACE)=UART link running BCSP Always set bootmode 1 first, otherwise access to the chip is impossible afterwards!